-Ayurveda is an ancient Indian system of medicine that emphasizes holistic healing and balance in the body, mind, and spirit.
-It is based on the concept of three doshas – Vata, Pitta, and Kapha – which are believed to govern bodily functions and overall health.
-The approach to Ayurvedic health and wellness involves a combination of natural remedies, practices, and lifestyle changes to achieve balance and harmony in the body.
+Ayurveda originates from India.
+Is a traditional medicinal system that focuses on promoting holistic well being and equilibrium in the body, mind and spirit.
+It revolves around three doshas – Vata, Pitta and Kapha – which are believed to govern functions and overall health.
+The Ayurvedic approach to achieving health involves using a blend of remedies, adopting specific practices and making lifestyle adjustments in order to attain inner balance and harmony within the body.

 How does Ayurveda view cataracts and eye health?

-In Ayurveda, cataracts are believed to be caused by an imbalance of the Pitta dosha, which is associated with heat and fire in the body.
-This imbalance can lead to the accumulation of toxins and impurities in the eyes, leading to clouding of the lens and impaired vision.
-Ayurveda views eye health as an important aspect of overall health and wellness, and emphasizes the importance of maintaining healthy habits and practices to promote eye health and prevent disease.
+According to Ayurveda, an imbalance in the Pitta dosha, which represents heat and fire in the body, is believed to be the cause of cataracts.
+This imbalance can result in the buildup of toxins and impurities, in the eyes causing cloudiness of the lens and vision impairment.
+Ayurveda considers eye health as a component of wellness and highlights the significance of adopting healthy habits and practices to support eye health and prevent illnesses.

 Cataract as per Ayurveda:

-Conclusion: In conclusion, Ayurveda offers a range of natural remedies and practices that can be effective in managing cataracts without surgery.
-Triphala eye wash, anjana, palash, ISO eye drops, nasya, dietary changes, and Ayurvedic herbs are all Ayurvedic Cataract Treatment remedies that can be used to reduce inflammation, improve vision, and prevent the progression of cataracts.
+Conclusion: Ayurveda offers a range of natural remedies and practices that can be effective in managing cataracts without surgery.
+Triphala eye wash,palash, Ayurvedic Eye drops, dietary changes, and Ayurvedic herbs are all Ayurvedic Cataract Treatment remedies that can be used to reduce inflammation, improve vision, and prevent the progression of cataracts.
 By incorporating Ayurvedic remedies into a comprehensive approach to eye health that includes regular eye exams, a balanced diet, and lifestyle changes, individuals can take proactive steps to maintain healthy vision and manage the symptoms of cataracts.